C-D-Lewis/dash-api/README.md

 has installed the Android app, they can install as many Pebble apps that use the Dash API without any further installation required.

+Developers using this library should direct their users to install 'Dash API for Pebble' from the Google Play Store, or check that they have it installed already.

+## Example App

+[Dual Gauge](https://github.com/C-D-Lewis/dual-gauge) is an example watchface that uses this library to show both the watch and phone battery levels.

 ## Setting Up